enlightn/enlightn-docs/performance/unused-global-middleware-analyzer.md

 1. HandleCors: If your application does not use CORS (your `cors.paths` configuration is an empty array), then this middleware is flagged as unused.
 2. TrustProxies: If your application does not configure trusted proxies (using the `trustedproxy.proxies` configuration), then this middleware is flagged as unused.
-3. TrustHosts: If your application does not use setup trusted proxies, then you do not need to setup trusted hosts either and this middleware is flagged as unused.
+3. TrustHosts: If your application does not use setup trusted proxies, then you do not need to setup trusted hosts either (as long as your web server is configured in a [secure manner](../security/host-injection-analyzer.html)) and this middleware is flagged as unused.
+In case, you do not have access or control over your web server configuration, you may need this middleware even if you do not use trusted proxies.
+In this case, you may ignore this analyzer.

 ## How To Fix